 Thermal mosquito foggers

-Because the high temperatures needed to heat the fogging solution might present a fire danger indoors, thermal foggers are better suited for outdoor application.
+Because the high temperatures needed to heat the fogging solution might present a fire danger indoors, thermal foggers are better suited for outdoor applications.
 Depending on the model, certain thermal foggers are suited for interior usage, but a good rule of thumb is to maintain thermal foggers for outdoor use exclusively.

 Main types of thermal foggers